malusiT/Recipe-Repository/README.md

    git clone https://github.com/malusiT/recipe-repository.git
 2. Open index.html in your web browser.
 ## Usage
-- Click on a recipe title to expand and view its details.
+- Click on the provided button to expand and view the recipe details.
 - Use the Add New Recipe button to input a new recipe.
 - Edit or delete recipes using the provided buttons.